fanlai0990/UMMonitor/README.md

 (2) type: cd PATH
 (3) type: python HousingMonitor.py

 PS: please note that the current codes use my email as the sender, but this will be stale soon.
 Instead, you should use your own email to replace the current one. i.e., line 40 in HousingMonitor.py and the corresponding validation codes (line 41).
-If you have other questions, please mail "fanlai0@outlook.com".